DataDog/documentation/content/en/logs/guide/logs-rbac.md

 ### The role of Datadog admin

-This guide explains how you, as a Datadog admin, can set up a safe playground for ACME team members to interact with their logs (whithout interfering with other team logs) while also restricting access to these logs only to ACME users.
+This guide explains how you, as a Datadog admin, can set up a safe playground for ACME team members to interact with their logs (without interfering with other team logs) while also restricting access to these logs only to ACME users.

 *Note*: You can adapt this guide to consider that ACME admins are also Datadog admins.